AxelBanderet/sigfox-gcp-dialogflow/README.md

 2. Depending on which data type has been chosen by the user, fulffilment will filter the corresponding field (ie temperature or humidity).

-3. The fulffilment will deliver the answer to the Sigfox Intent.
+3. Fulffilment will deliver the answer to the Sigfox Intent.

 ```javascript
 function getDataFromBigQuery(agent) {